octoml/octoml-cli-tutorials/README.md

 `octoml setup acceleration`: (Coming soon) Prompts you for information required for acceleration, including an OctoML API access token, hardware, dynamic shape disambiguation, and a choice of express mode (completes within 20 minutes) versus full acceleration (may take several hours).

-`octoml package`: After running `octoml setup acceleration`, your input configuration file will have additional fields required for acceleration.
+`octoml package`: After running `octoml setup acceleration` (coming soon), your input configuration file will have additional fields required for acceleration.
 The package command will parse those fields, attempt multiple acceleration strategies, then generate a deployable container for your model with minimal latency.

 `octoml deploy`: Same as above.
 You may now use this command to deploy your best-performing model container to a locally hosted endpoint.